15astro/hadoop-using-ansible/README.md

 ## Usage:
 Setting up hadoop in Pseudo-Distributed using this playbook is easy.

-1. Modify `ansible-hosts` file to add you host or list of hosts on which you want to install hadoop.
+1. Modify `ansible-hosts` file to add your host or list of hosts on which you want to install hadoop.

  	`#192.68.0.100 ansible_ssh_user=myusername ansible_ssh_pass=mypassword ansible_sudo_pass=q`